 All the companies that are part of EPSO-G group are responsible for efficient and timely implementation of the projects of energy transmission and exchange infrastructure contributing to the the goals set in the National Energy Strategy and creating a sustainable long-term value for the shareholder – the State of Lithuania, its people and the economy.

 In line with the goals set in the National Energy Independence strategy and in other legal acts, EPSO-G implements strategic tasks of developing the country’s gas and electricity infrastructure, integrates domestic infrastructure into EU energy markets with focus on the Energy Union objectives.

-Customers of AB Amber Grid are large companies (power plants, district heating plants and industrial companies) as well as medium sized companies operating in Lithuania and gas supply companies, to which AB Amber Grid renders natural gas transmission services.
-The company implements the project of the gas interconnection between Poland and Lithuania (GIPL) and actively takes part in the creation of the single gas market in the Baltic region.
-Amber Grid holds 66 per cent of shares of the Lithuania's natural gas exchange operator UAB GET Baltic.
+Customers of Amber Grid are power plants, district heating plants and industrial companies as well as medium sized companies operating in Lithuania and gas supply companies, to which Amber Grid renders natural gas transmission services.
+The company takes part in the creation of the single gas market in the Baltic region.
+Amber Grid holds 66 per cent of shares of the Lithuania's natural gas exchange operator GET Baltic.

-The company operates 65 gas distribution stations and two gas compressor stations and 2 115 km gas transmission pipelines.
+The company operates gas distribution stations, gas compressor stations and gas transmission pipelines.

-BALTPOOL, UAB shareholders are the state controlled energy companies UAB EPSO-G and AB Klaipėdos Nafta.
+Shareholders of Baltpool are the state controlled energy companies EPSO-G and Klaipėdos Nafta.